 The Jones Act covers tragic events onboard, whether you are a captain, processor, engineer or deckhand at the time of the incident.

 Longshoremen, harbor or dock workers that have been physically mangled or disabled in an on the job event, on the California waterfront, need to contact an experienced longshoremen attorney.
-The federal Longshore and Harbor Workers Compensation Act protect the person that is injured, this also includes stevedores, crane operators, longshore checkers, and others that work in the industry.
+The federal Longshore and Harbor Workers Compensation Act protects the person that is injured, this also includes stevedores, crane operators, longshore checkers, and others that work in the industry.

 This act entitles the worker to recover their medical costs and to receive two quarters of the weekly pay they made until their injury.
 This federal act also applies to some gas or oil rig employees that work from fixed offshore platforms.